Visa policy of the Schengen Area: Nationals of 'Annex II' countries and territories (visa waiver countries)

 Since 2001, the European Union has issued a list of countries whose nationals need visas (Annex I) and a list of those who do not (Annex II).
 The two lists are also adopted by Cyprus, despite not being part of the Schengen Area yet.

-Nationals of the following countries and territories holding ordinary passports may enter the Schengen Area and Cyprus without a visa, for short stays (usually 90 days within any 180-day period):
+Nationals of the following countries and territories holding ordinary passports may enter the Schengen Area and Cyprus without a visa, for short stays (90 days within any 180-day period):